irods/irods/manual.rst

 Pluggable Database
 ------------------

 The iRODS metadata catalog is now installed and managed by separate plugins.
 The default database is PostgreSQL and is available for the TEMPLATE_IRODSVERSION release.
-MySQL and Orcale plugins will be released as soon as they are tested.
+MySQL and Oracle plugins will be released as soon as they are tested.

 The particular flavor of database is encoded in `iRODS/server/config/server.config` with the following directive::